ContinuingEd.jpg

 Learning Objectives

-Upon completion of this conference, chiropractors will be able to:
+Upon completion of this conference, healthcare practitioners will be able to:

 Enrol in this course

-Parking: Paid parking is available on campus in the lower lot on Saturday & Sunday at $5.00 per day, with no exit privileges.
+Parking: Paid parking is available on campus in the lower lot at $5.00 per entrance.

 Enrol in this course